scalameta/metals/docs/installation-contributors.md

 ## Requirements

-- Scala 2.12.7, down to the exact PATCH version.
+- Scala @SCALA_VERSION@, down to the exact PATCH version.
 Note that Scala versions 2.11.x and 2.12.6 are not supported.
 - Java 8.
 Note that Java 9 or higher has not been tested.
 - macOS or Linux.
 Note that there have been reported issues on Windows.